whad-team/whad-client/doc/source/cli/unifying/wuni-mouse.rst

 --------------------------------------

-If ``wuni-mouse`` is simply executed against a wireless Logitech Unifying mouse, it will synchronizes with this mouse and logs every move and button press sent by the device to its associated dongle.
+If ``wuni-mouse`` is simply executed against a wireless Logitech Unifying mouse, it synchronizes with this mouse and logs every move and button press sent by the device to its associated dongle.

 .. code-block:: text